Looking for Consumer Help and Advice?

 If you've had issues with flights or holidays booked with a non-UK provider, purchased items from an online retailer based abroad, or if you want advice on what to look out for when dealing with companies based outside of the UK, click here

-Check that a business you're thinking of dealing with is part of CTSI's Consumer Codes Approval Scheme.
+The CTSI's Consumer Codes Approval Scheme has over 80,000 businesses, that work with our Code Sponsors to make sure they are giving you the highest standard of service.
 As a consumer, this gives you extra peace-of-mind by guaranteeing exceptional customer service, no 'hard-sell' tactics and the very best after-sales service.

 Other consumer information